Afzal20/Student-Database-Management-System/README.md

-# Student Database MAnagement System
+# Student Database Management System
 This is my 3rd semester project application with uiser interface using .NETFramework, Version=v4.7.2

 ## How to Run This application